 What is the Average Car Accident Settlement in Pennsylvania?

 Car accident settlements in Pennsylvania depend on which method you use to make a claim.
 If you are allowing your own insurance company to compensate you under the no-fault system, you will only recover economic damages, which cover expenses like car repairs or replacement, medical costs, and lost wages due to missed work.
 However, if you are pursuing a lawsuit or making a claim under the traditional insurance policy, you can recover economic damages and noneconomic damages, which cover less concrete losses like physical pain and suffering, emotional distress, and mental anguish.

 Pennsylvania has an exception in cases of "serious injury," which is a personal injury resulting in death, serious impairment of body or permanent serious disfigurement.
 If you are suffering serious injury, you should be certain that your car accident settlement awards you for both economic damages and noneconomic damages no matter which insurance policy method you choose.

 How Long Do I Have to File a Car Accident Lawsuit in Pennsylvania?

 Under Pennsylvania Statutes Section 42-5524, you have two years from the date of the accident to file a lawsuit for both personal injury and property damages.
 After this time period, you are completely barred from bringing a lawsuit.

 In some cases, you don't have to go to court to settle a car accident claim.
 However, you should always avoid agreeing to an unfair settlement and overlooking your full legal options.
 Pennsylvania's no-fault system and limitations make it difficult to determine an accurate amount of damages.
-To receive the compensation you deserve, you should contact an experienced Pennsylvania car accident attorney for a free claim review.
+To receive the compensation you deserve, you should contact an experienced Pennsylvania car accident attorney for a claim review.

 Contact a qualified attorney.